Ristox/bank-loans-kata-ddd-dca-vue-java-kotlin/README.md

 * Java 17
 * Node v18.18 or later

-### Running (only in development mode, as of now)
+### Running the project

-From project root -
+**From project root -**

+0. Make sure your command line terminal is using node v18.8 or higher (run `node -v`)

 1. Execute `npm run build`
-2. Execute `cd server && ./gradlew bootRun`
-   (runs the backend server)
+2. Then execute `npm start` (runs both the UI and the backend server)
-3. In a new terminal window, execute `cd ui && npm run dev`
-   (runs the UI frontend)

-NB - make sure you're using Node v18.18 or newer in both terminals
+3. Application UI is available at http://localhost:8088
+4. Server API is available at http://localhost:8088/api/ or http://localhost:8088/api/
+   (root URL does not have a service mapping)